CFZeon/handeye-4dof-ros2/docs/README.md

 ```bash
 python3 -m pip install -r requirements.txt
 ```
 The expected format for poses are an input of geometry_msgs.msg.PoseArray.
 There is a helper function to convert the input pose into 4x4 matrices.
-The calculated result will then be published once and the node is killed.
+The calculated result will then be published

 subscribers: